trentglobal-sg/8103-linux-demo/README.md

 git status  -- show all the new, modified and deleted files in the current git repo and their status

-git add . -- stage all files that are new or modified that are in the current directory
+git add . -- stage all files that are new or modified that are in the current directory git commit -- must write a commit message in the editor and close the tab git push -- push to remote